MagpiePKU/positiveSelectionPipeline/README.md

     vi.
 PhyML builds tree with 100 bootstrap loop vii.  label tree branch using the option you choose (HERE always change treelabel.pl before use) viii. run PAML on model H0/H1, both are model=2, NSsites=2, runMode=0.
 The difference is H0 is fixed omega=1 and H1 is free omega
     ix.   use shell script and chi2test.pl to get LRT results for each gene group.
-Significant hits are recorded under Chi2Significant* outputs
-    x.    use BEBsummary.pl to narrow down LRT significant hit list to those with positively selected sites under Bayes Empirical Bayes.
+Significant hits are recorded under Chi2Significant* outputs.
+Narrowed down LRT significant hit list to those with positively selected sites under Bayes Empirical Bayes are also processed.

 3. Outputs:
   a.
 Chi2RawOutput.txt  //Chi2 result for every gene group